 - For adolescents (14 to 18 years old), the recommended intake is 75 mg for boys and 60 mg for girls.

 - Abdominal cramps,

 - Dental erosion,

 Stop its use and consult your doctor if you notice any of the symptoms.

-High dose of vitamin C can lead to vitamin C toxicity, causing blood clots, kidney stones, and problems with the digestive system.
+High dose can lead to its toxicity, causing blood clots, kidney stones, and problems with the digestive system.